 Urban Adventures.
 Quite simply, the Best.
 Day.
 Ever.

 Here’s an insider tip to the South Pacific — there’s way more to do in Fiji than lay on the beach (although you’ll want to do that, too).
 And while many travellers only view the city of Nadi on the main island as the airport hub, there are sites to see and experiences to be had in and around the city.
-From kava drinks to mud baths, here are the best things to do in Nadi.
+We asked our local Fiji tour guides to gives us their favourite tips for visitors; from kava drinks to mud baths, here are the best things to do in Fiji (specifically, in the town of Nadi).

 Drive Viti Levu